philqc/node2vec/README.md

 ```bash
 python -m src.learn_features --type relation
 ```
-Other hyparameters can be specified (min_like, p, q values of node2vec biased random walk) as command-line arguments.
+Other hyperparameters can be specified (min_like, p, q values of node2vec biased random walk) as command-line arguments.
 ### (2) Multi-Label Classfication with BlogCatalog dataset
 We also reproduced the results from node2vec paper on the BlogCatalog dataset to test our implementation.